bryglab/watermark/README.md

 ## Usage

-Pretty simple, just use the `watermark` filter in your templates:
+Pretty simple, just use the `watermark` filter in your templates, witch will return a full url to the watermarked image.

 ```twig
 {% set image = entry.image.one() | watermark %}
 <img src="{{ image }}" ...>
 ```

 The `watermark` filter accepts optional parameters to specify the watermark image:

 ```twig
 {% set options = {